Pedestrian struck and killed by vehicle early Friday - The Vicksburg Post

 The Vicksburg Police Department is seeking information on a vehicle that reportedly struck and killed a pedestrian early Friday along U.S. Highway 61 South.

-The identity of a pedestrian struck and killed by a vehicle early Friday is being withheld pending notification of family.
+The identity of the pedestrian is being withheld pending notification of family.

 The accident took place shortly after 5 a.m. in the 5800 block of U.S. Hwy.
 61 South near the Vicksburg Municipal Airport.
 After striking the pedestrian, the vehicle, believed to be a Nissan, fled the scene.